 Many employers offer a 401k, 403b, and/or some type of qualified plan.
 Take every advantage of it!
 Hopefully, they offer a match of some sort, but even if they don’t, this is the easiest way to get started on saving for retirement.
 We’ve said it before and we will say it again: start saving for retirement as early as possible.
 The worst that could happen is that you could retire earlier or have “too much” money in retirement!

-If you are under the age of 50, you can save up $19,500/year (2020) for your retirement account.
-If you are older than 50, you can “catch up” toward your retirement savings goal and save up to $26,000.
+If you are under the age of 50, you can save up $22,500/year (2023) for your retirement account.
+If you are older than 50, you can “catch up” toward your retirement savings goal and save up to $30,000.
 We won’t dig into the tax advantages or the Roth option to keep this simple, but at the end of the day, just save as much as you can as early as possible!

 Good tools: Your employer’s retirement plan.
 Don’t be afraid to ask HR for more details.
 It’s easy to get overwhelmed with the many different investment options, but there should be a 401k representative to help you.
 Worst-case scenario: you pick a target-date fund that coincides with your estimated retirement year.

-If the bucket above (employer retirement plan) is filled to the brim, then look to save another $6,000 or $7,000 if you are age 50+ (2020) into a traditional IRA or Roth IRA.
-With a traditional IRA, you can contribute pre- or post-tax dollars, but your money will be taxed at your ordinary-income rate after age 59 ½.
+If the bucket above (employer retirement plan) is filled to the brim, then look to save another $6,500 or $7,500 if you are age 50+ (2023) into a traditional IRA or Roth IRA (Backdoor Roth IRA*).
+With a traditional IRA, you can contribute pre- or post-tax dollars, but your money will be taxed at your ordinary income rate after age 59 ½.
 With a Roth IRA, you can contribute post-tax dollars and your money will grow tax-free.
 You can make qualified tax-free withdrawals from your Roth after age 59 ½.

 Good tools: While the investing world can seem daunting, it is actually very easy to set up an account at places such as Fidelity, Vanguard, or TD and open an IRA/Roth IRA.
 Again, don’t get overwhelmed by the investment options.
 If you don’t want to put in the research to build a diversified portfolio, pick a target date fund that coincides with your estimated retirement year or desired risk tolerance.